 When dealing with an insurance company, it is important to keep a record of all of your communications with your adjuster.
 Keep any letters from the insurance company in one place.
 Make a note of any potential instances of bad faith practices and when they occurred.

 Insurance law can be complex and it varies across states.
 Our attorneys have a great deal of experience navigating the applicable laws in Colorado.
 We know how to stand up to large insurance companies, and we will fiercely advocate for you and your best interests.

 Schedule Your Free Insurance Bad Faith Evaluation

 We know how to deal with unscrupulous insurance companies.
 If you suspect that you are a victim of insurance bad faith, call 719-694-3000 today to schedule your complimentary case evaluation.
 If we take your insurance bad faith case, our dedicated lawyers will fight tirelessly for the compensation that you deserve.

-At Lewis Kuhn Swan PC, we proudly serve Colorado Springs, Pueblo, Castle Rock, and nearby areas of Colorado.
+At Leventhal Lewis, we proudly serve Colorado Springs, Pueblo, Castle Rock, and nearby areas of Colorado.